neiladit/neiladit-public.github.io/index.md

 - I am serving on the [Artifact evaluation committee for ASPLOS, 2023](https://sites.google.com/stanford.edu/asplos23aec/committee).
 [Sep, 2022]
 - I'll be in Seattle visiting [CSE @ University of Washington](https://www.cs.washington.edu/) for the academic year 2022-23.
 [Aug, 2022]
-- I did a summer internship at the platforms and infrastructure performance team at Google.
+- I did a summer internship in the Platforms and Infrastructure Performance team at Google.
 [May-Aug, 2022]
 - [Our paper]({{ site.url }}/papers/Performance_Left_on_the_Table_An_Evaluation_of_Compiler_Autovectorization_for_RISC-V.pdf) on RISC-V vector compiler performance was published in the [IEEE Micro special issue journal](https://ieeexplore.ieee.org/xpl/tocresult.jsp?isnumber=9891811&punumber=40).
 [June, 2022]
 - I passed my thesis proposal (A-exam).
 [May, 2022]
 - I worked in the [Machine Learning and Optimization group at Microsoft Research](https://www.microsoft.com/en-us/research/group/mlog/) where we developed algorithms to accelerate sparse ML models on commodity hardware [May-Aug, 2021]